 Shannon holds BAs in Journalism and Cultural Anthropology from Seattle University, and an MA in Social Sciences from the University of Chicago.

 David Elias, Ph.D. is a co-founder of the Civic Leadership Foundation, and oversees the organization's curriculum development and assessment.

-During his 30 year career, Dr. Elias has taught at Stanford University School of Law, the University of California - Davis, and Santa Clara University.
-He has worked with a wide variety of students from high school dropouts to law school students, and has mentored graduate assistants as they began their teaching careers.
-As Coordinator of Developmental English at Eastern Kentucky, he oversaw all developmental writing and reading courses.
+During his 30 year career, Dr. Elias has taught at Stanford University School of Law, the University of California - Davis, Santa Clara University, and Eastern Kentucky University.
+He has worked with a wide variety of students from high school dropouts, developmental students, and maintenance workers to graduate students and professional staff.

-An accomplished author, Dr. Elias’ work has been published in journals such as Composition Chronicle and Research in the Teaching of English.
-He has served as a reviewer for the latter publication and for Written Communication.
-Interested in the impact of technology on pedagogical processes, he has also published scholarly articles on the subject at Kairos.com.
-In addition, Dr. Elias has presented at educational conferences from the Netherlands to New Orleans on topics as diverse as “Preparing Creative, Ethical, Effective Leaders” to “The Technological Professionalization of Preservice Secondary English Teachers.”
+An accomplished author, Dr. Elias’ work has been published in journals such as Composition Chronicle, Research in the Teaching of English, and Kairos.
+In addition, Dr. Elias has presented at educational conferences from the Netherlands to New Orleans on topics as diverse as “Preparing Creative, Ethical, Effective Leaders” and “The Technological Professionalization of Preservice Secondary English Teachers.”